go-goracle/goracle/README.md

 For simple (connection, Ping, Select) usage, and testing connection (DSN can be tricky), see [conntest](conntest/main.go).

+# Changes #
+With b0219c8f we can reuse statements with different number of bind variables!

 # Debug #
 You can build the test executable (for debugging with gdb, for example) with `go test -c`